 To familiarize yourself with all fifty (50) states and their statutes of limitations, check out this comprehensive state-by-state guide here.

 If you’re a resident of California, or any other U.S. state, and are the victim of online libel or slander, the defamation removal lawyers of Minc Law want to fight for you.
 At Minc Law, we boast a nearly 100% online defamation takedown rate, and all for a flat, reasonable fee.

-Ohio SuperLawyer Aaron Minc and his team of defamation removal lawyers have litigated in over 19 states and 3 countries, securing hundreds of online removals and takedowns, and proving that they know who to work with and how to get results.
+Ohio SuperLawyer Aaron Minc and his team of internet defamation attorneys have litigated in over 19 states and 3 countries, securing hundreds of online removals and takedowns, and proving that they know who to work with and how to get results.
 Aaron and his team will work with website administrators, online content managers, and third-party arbitration services to secure a swift and permanent removal.

 Private vs. Public Persons: Which One Are You?

 It’s important to understand that when dealing with defamation of character claims, your perceived and actual status in the community and society will affect your rights under defamation law.
 That’s right, if you’re a celebrity, you’ll likely have different legal rights and opportunities for remedy under defamation law than a private party.

 So, let’s take a look at the various rights afforded to both private and public persons under defamation law, how they differ, and which category you fall under.
 You might just be surprised to find out which category you fall in.

 First, why does it matter that we distinguish between public and private persons in defamation law?